-Can you apply directly to a school?
-No. Although many schools are their own admission authorities and may set their own oversubscription criteria, their admissions are still coordinated by the local authority.
+You cannot apply directly to a school.
+Although many schools are their own admission authorities and may set their own oversubscription criteria, their admissions are still coordinated by the local authority.
 You must therefore make your application to the local authority where you live.